-Headquartered in Brussels, Belgium, TCR is Europe’s largest independent asset manager of airport ground support equipment (“GSE”) and operates at over 100 airports.
+Headquartered in Brussels, Belgium, TCR is Europe’s largest independent asset manager of airport ground support equipment (“GSE”) and operates at 139 airports.

 Since inception, TCR has defined the market for leased GSE, providing high quality assets and a full service leasing, maintenance and fleet management offering to its clients, which are predominantly independent ground handling companies, airlines and airports.
 This enables GSE operators to concentrate on their core business of ground handling.
 The GSE that TCR provides is critical infrastructure, without which some of Europe’s busiest airports could not operate.

-TCR performed well during the year.
 Contract renewal levels in its core European markets remain very high, demonstrating the defensive nature of the cash flows and TCR’s strong position in a growing market.
 Customers continue to value the improved efficiency, flexibility and reliability to their operations that contracting with TCR brings.

 TCR fits with the Company’s strategy of investing in companies with good asset backing, strong market positions and barriers to entry, yet with operational levers to achieve attractive returns for shareholders through active asset management: